 - Staff members that are specifically trained on LGBTQ issues

 - An addiction treatment program that offers dual diagnosis treatments

 - A program that will provide you with an excellent discharge plan that includes ongoing treatment

 Above all, do not put off getting the help you need just because obtaining all of the above does not seem possible.
 The right LGBT rehab is available to you.

 Recover at Northpoint Idaho’s LGBTQ Rehab Program in Boise, Idaho

 Regardless of your sexual orientation, you have a right to receive the best possible addiction treatment.
 Even so, there are specific issues that you face as a member of the LGBTQ population, and those issues need to be addressed so that you can embrace your recovery.

-Here at Northpoint Recovery, we are a lesbian and gay treatment center, and our staff members understand your unique needs.
-We're dedicated to providing you with excellent care that will address all of your needs and assist you during every stage of your recover from addiction.
-If you'd like to learn more about our lesbian and gay rehab, or if you're ready to schedule your intake, please contact us right away.
+At Northpoint Recovery, staff members at our LGBTQ rehab in Boise, Idaho, understand your unique needs.
+We are dedicated to providing you with excellent care to address all of your needs and assist you during every stage of your recovery from addiction.
+Contact us at 208.486.0130 to learn more about our LGBTQ rehab program, or schedule your intake.